Differentially Private Data Release via Statistical Election to Partition Sequentially: Methodology

-An important property of DP is that the privacy cost increases for every new query being sent to the same data set, because more information is ``leaked'' with each additional query.
+An important property of DP is that the privacy cost increases for every new query released from the same data set, because more information is ``leaked'' with releasing more query results.
 Therefore, the data curator must track all statistics calculated on the data set to guarantee the privacy budget does not exceed the prespecified level.
-For example, if all $q$ queries are sent to data set $\x$, then $\epsilon/q$ can be allocated to each query to ensure the privacy budget is maintained at $\epsilon$ per the \textit{sequential composition} principle by \citet{mcsherry2009privacy}.
+For example, if all $q$ queries are sent to data set $\x$, then $\epsilon/q$ can be allocated to each query to ensure the privacy budget is maintained at $\epsilon$ overall per the \textit{sequential composition} principle \citep{mcsherry2009privacy}.
 When no overlapping information is requested by different queries, such as when they are calculated from disjoint subsets of a data set, the privacy cost does not accumulate.
-In such a case, the \textit{parallel composition} principle applies and the overall privacy cost is the maximum privacy budget spent across $q$ queries \citep{mcsherry2009privacy}.
-For example, in the release of a histogram, where the counts in different bins of the histogram are based on disjoint subsets of data, each bin can be perturbed with the full privacy budget.
+In such a case, the \textit{parallel composition} principle applies and the overall privacy cost is the maximum privacy budget spent across all the queries \citep{mcsherry2009privacy}.

-Additionally, \citet{dwork2006calibrating}, \citet{machanavajjhala2008privacy}, and \citet{dwork2016concentrated} proposed conceptual relaxations of the pure DP (approximate DP, probabilistic DP, and concentrated DP, respectively) to lessen the amount of noise injected by DP methods, where some privacy is sacrificed for more utility.

 A common and easy way to implement DP is the Laplace mechanism.
-A key concept for the Laplace mechanism is calculating the $l_1$ global sensitivity of a query or statistic, which is, for a statistic $\s$ is $\Delta_1=\mbox{max}_{\x,\x', d(\x,\x')=1} \|\s(\x)-\s(\x')\|_1$ for all $d(\x,\x')=1$ \citep{dwork2006calibrating}.
-The global sensitivity can also be defined in other forms, such as the $l_2$ global sensitivity \citep{dwork2013algorithmic} and $l_p$ global sensitivity for any $p\ge1$ \citep{liu2016generalized}.\\
+A key concept for the Laplace mechanism is the $l_1$ global sensitivity of statistic $\s$ (either a scalar or a vector) is $\Delta_1=\mbox{max}_{\x,\x', d(\x,\x')=1} \|\s(\x)-\s(\x')\|_1$ for all $d(\x,\x')=1$ \citep{dwork2006calibrating}.
+Global sensitivity can also be defined in other forms, such as the $l_2$ global sensitivity \citep{dwork2013algorithmic} and $l_p$ global sensitivity for any $p\ge1$ \citep{liu2016generalized}.